 Each form of the matter consists of atoms, which have properties, such as the charge or spin.
-Similarly, the space also has properties, such as dimensions, but eventually the whole space is nothing but a mathematical structure.
+Similarly, space also has properties, such as dimensions, but eventually, the whole space is nothing but a mathematical structure.

 “If one accepts the idea that both the space itself and all things in it have no other properties but their mathematical properties, then the idea that everything is mathematics starts to sound a little less crazy,” said the scientist in his lecture in New York last January.

 Professor Tegmark noted that it is possible to see patterns everywhere in nature.
 He used the Fibonacci sequence as an example, which a series of numbers in which each number is the sum of the two preceding numbers and is something we often see in nature.

 The depiction of the beauty of nature

-He notes that the mathematical nature of the universe is one that gives scientists the ability to predict theoretically any observation or measurement in Physics.
-As example, he said that mathematics were those who predicted the existence of Neptune and the Higgs boson long before the “tangible” proof of them was found.
+He notes that the mathematical nature of the universe is one that gives scientists the ability to predict theoretically any observation or measurement in physics.
+For example, he said that mathematicians were those who predicted the existence of Neptune and the Higgs boson long before the “tangible” proof of them was found.

-For Max Tegmark the mathematical structure that exists in the physical world shows that mathematics is really there and not only in the human mind.
-He believes that one day mathematics will help to unravel the secrets of the human brain and consciousness.
+For Max Tegmark, the mathematical structure that exists in the physical world shows that mathematics is really there and not only in the human mind.
+He believes that one day, mathematics will help to unravel the secrets of the human brain and consciousness.